Social Security Information

 If you have reached age 62 or over and are planning to retire and need to apply for Social Security retirement benefits or you need to apply for Social Security Disability Benefits, you can do so online through Social Security's website.
 You can also apply for benefits in person by visiting your local Social Security Office, which you can find by clicking here.
 Alternatively, you can call this toll free number: 1-800-772-1213

-If you need assistance with the process or help inquiring on the status of your claim, please contact my Hampton Roads district office at (757) 380-1000.
+If you need assistance with the process or help inquiring on the status of your claim, please contact my District Office at (757) 380-1000.
 You will also need to fill out a Constituent Consent and Information Form in order for my office to assist you.

 Obtaining a Social Security Card